 Drug overdoses are unfortunately claiming more and more lives in recent years.
-This is due to many factors, but being informed about overdoses, aware of the risks, and knowledgable about how to respond in overdose situations may help to reduce the mortality rate of drug overdoses.
+This is due to many factors, but being informed about overdoses, aware of the risks, and knowledgeable about how to respond in overdose situations may help to reduce the mortality rate of drug overdoses.
 In particular, due to the heavy workload that emergency health services are currently under due to COVID-19, having a plan of action in the event of an overdose may very well save someone’s life.
-To this end, we have compiled a resource guide in our article Drug Overdose Prevention & Support Resources.

 Georgia has a vibrant and thriving recovery community, but this may not be obvious when someone is first getting sober.
 When seeking a treatment center, there may be several important things to look for or consider when making your choice.
 We have a helpful guide that is specific to Georgia and has city-specific rehab guides that cover areas all across Metro Atlanta: